MENU

 It took me a few years to find my way with newborn photography.
 Baskets, props, tutus, and uber-posed baby portraiture were just not… well, me.
 I almost gave up on offering newborn photography.
 When I discovered lifestyle portrait sessions, I found a way to incorporate my love of natural, simple, beautiful moments and the fulfillment that comes along with photographing joyful emotions.

-Those real moments – that’s what I’m passionate about, and my goal during every newborn session is to give you real memories to hold onto… What your baby was like as a little newborn, how you were as a new parent, the wonder, awe, and new family experiences.
+Those real moments are what I’m passionate about and my goal during every newborn session is to give you real memories to hold onto… What your baby was like as a little newborn, how you were as a new parent, the wonder, awe, and new family experiences.
 Your session is meant to document all those beautiful things.
 Now that I’ve become a mom, I know how absolutely precious and fleeting those tiny newborn days are!

 What is it?

-It’s in your home, and it’s an intimate portrait session with you, your partner and your new little one.
-For the setting, we use your bedroom, nursery, living room, etc. It’s about documenting this new life, new addition, new family.
+It takes place in a natural light studio that we rent for 2 hours.
+It’s an intimate portrait session with you, your partner and your new little one.
+It’s about documenting this new life, new addition and new family.
 It’s about simplicity, light, and love in its purest form.

 In most cases, you want to do a newborn shoot 6-10 days after the baby’s birth (the sooner the better).
 The littler they are, the better chance that they will still be sleepier, calmer and more comfortable.